jing-xiang/tp/docs/UserGuide.md

 * The entered group name should not be a duplicate of an existing group.
 * The entered group name should only contain alphanumeric characters, and no spaces are allowed.
 * The name of the group is case-sensitive. i.e. 'Tiktok' and 'tiktok' are not considered the same group.
+* Group names are limited to 50 characters.

 Example of usage:
 ```